Higher chromatic Thom spectra via unstable homotopy theory: Introduction

 Mahowald was the first to consider the question of constructing spectra like $\bo$ and $\tmf$ as Thom spectra (see \cite{mahowald-bo-bu}).
 Later work by Rudyak in \cite{rudyak} sharpened Mahowald's results to show that $\bo$ and $\bu$ cannot appear as the Thom spectrum of a $p$-complete spherical fibration.
+In \cite{angeltveit-hill-lawson-e3}, Angeltveit-Hill-Lawson gave an alternative proof of this fact under the assumption that the $p$-complete spherical fibration is classified by a map of $\E{3}$-spaces.
 Recently, Chatham has shown in \cite{hood-tmf} that $\tmf^\wedge_2$ cannot appear as the Thom spectrum of a structured $2$-complete spherical fibration over a loop space.
 Our goal is to argue that these issues are alleviated if we replace ``spherical fibrations'' with ``bundles of $R$-lines'' for certain well-behaved spectra $R$.